michael861227/CS61B-sp21/README.md

 # CS 61B Data Structures Spring 2021

-Thanks for Josh Hug and TAs!
+The course is lectured by Josh Hug at UC Berkeley !

 ## Getting Started